-A microservice architecture provides a means of breaking apart large applications into smaller services that interact and communicate with each another.
+A microservice architecture provides a means of breaking apart large, monolithic applications into smaller services that interact and communicate with each another.
 Each service has independent deliverables, so each one can be deployed, upgraded, scaled, and replaced on their own, separate from the whole.
 Communication between the services usually happens over a network connection through HTTP calls (request/response).
 Web sockets, message queues, pub/sub, and remote procedure calls (RPC) can also be used to connect standalone components.

 Each individual service focuses on a single task, generally separated by business unit or domain, and is often governed by its RESTful contract.
 Well-designed services have clear inputs and outputs which provides clarity and helps eliminate unforeseen side effects.